chamilo/chamilo-lms/README.md

 ```
 If your default php-cli uses PHP7.4 (see `ln -s /etc/alternatives/php`), you might have issues running with a so-called `platform_check.php` script when running `composer update` anyway.
 This is because this script doesn't user the proper launch context, and you might need to change your default settings on Ubuntu (i.e. change the link /etc/alternatives/php to point to the other php version) before launching `composer update`.
 You can always revert that operation later on if you need to go back to work on Chamilo 1.11 and Composer complains again.

+### git hooks

+To use the git hook sample scripts under `tests/scripts/git-hooks/`, the
+following commands can be used.

+    git config core.hooksPath tests/scripts/git-hooks/

 ## Changes from 1.x